 Secondly, they found that old city walls passed beneath the church.
-That means that the Church of the Holy Sepulcher, actually not the church, but its location was outside of the city walls when Jesus lived.
+That means that the Church of the Holy Sepulchre, actually not the church, but its location was outside of the city walls when Jesus lived.
 It makes sense since graveyards in that period were outside.

 But what about Via Dolorosa?
 Over the centuries, the route has changed several times.
-And probably when it was modified, the old city has grown, and the walls were in different place (then when Jesus lived).
+And probably when it was modified, the old city has grown, and the walls were in a different place (then when Jesus lived).

 The main hall in archaeological park and museum: